Copywriting vs. content writing: what’s the difference between the two?

 The greatest distinction between copywriting and content writing lies in its purpose.
 Copywriting is selling your personas on your brand; content writing is subtly telling them about it while delivering valuable content.

 For the Mad Men fans out there, this is what Don Draper and Peggy Olson did all the time at Sterling Cooper (or whatever agency they were with at the time).
-They weren’t selling products, but ideas and emotions that were tied to products, services but also experiences and the human condition.
+They weren’t selling products, but ideas and emotions that were tied to products.

 Here’s one way to look at the two: content writing passes information along to your audience while copywriting reveals what your brand is all about.

-Bottom line: The ultimate objective of copywriting is to sell an idea whereas the ultimate objective of content writing aims to create valuable content to help the audience understand your brand and generate interest.
+Bottom line: The ultimate objective of copywriting is to sell an idea whereas content writing aims to create valuable content to help the audience understand your brand and generate interest.

 A truism: copywriters write copy and content writers write content.
 If you’re confused at what this means, then you should know all shall be explained.
 Another distinction between copywriting and content writing lies in the job description.

-A copywriter is a professional whose job is dedicated to producing copy, which is usually, but not always, shortform.
+A copywriter is a professional whose job is dedicated to producing copy.
 This can come in many forms (see below), but the general idea is that a copywriter writes marketing material for a living.
 It is their trade, craft, skill—whatever you want to call it.

 Now, a content writer can be anyone.
-She is not necessarily a professional writer, but someone who produces content.
+They are not necessarily a professional writer, but someone who produces content.
 Thanks to the democratization of the internet, anyone can write now, including professionals, executives, authors, bloggers, software engineers, CEOs, brands, etc. Of course, the best content writers understand the craft of content writing, but it may not be their trade.